 1. Download your course textbook as an audiobook.

 A good place to start is to determine whether your course textbook exists in audiobook format.
-To check, consult the University’s official bookstore, MBS Direct, when buying your books, or visit the publisher’s website.
+To check, consult the University’s official bookstore when buying your books, or visit the publisher’s website.
 You can also find additional audiobook resources through sites like Audible.com (an Amazon company) and Barnes & Noble.
 Both websites have the standard search options for textbooks, including title/author, and ISBN number.
 Just be sure to look for audiobook format listed on the item.

 2. Convert your textbook or notes into an audio file.